Fechin/reference/css.md

 icon: icon-css
 background: bg-blue-500
 tags:
+    - css
-  - CSS 3
+    - style
 categories:
     - Programming
 intro: |
     This is a quick reference cheat sheet for CSS goodness, listing selector syntax, properties, units and other useful bits of information.
 ---